react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, fade in from the bottom on Android.
 On iOS the stack navigator can also be configured to a modal style where screens slide in from the bottom.

-This uses native primitives for navigation using [`react-native-screens`](https://github.com/kmagiera/react-native-screens) under the hood, as opposed to the JS based stack navigator.
+This uses native primitives (`UINavigationController` on iOS and `Fragment` on Android) for navigation using [`react-native-screens`](https://github.com/kmagiera/react-native-screens) under the hood, as opposed to the JS based stack navigator.
 While this provides native feeling and performance, it's not as customizable.

 To use this navigator, you need to install [`@react-navigation/native-stack`](https://github.com/react-navigation/navigation-ex/tree/master/packages/native-stack):